gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 To quantify how `SoftMaxHeapSize` affects heap usage, operation throughput, and garbage collection performance, I ran a series of scenarios on a GCP instance with 16 CPUs.
 Each scenario:
 1. Starts a GemFire server with max heap size (`-Xmx`) set to 32g and with GemFire's eviction threshold set to 60%.
 1. Pre-populates a set of heap LRU regions with enough total data to bring long-lived heap usage to about 40% of max heap size.
 The data consisted of 1,205,264 total entries, each holding a 10000 byte array.
 (Actual measured long-lived heap usage was 40.5%.)
 1. Runs 16 threads to perform as many updates as possible for 2 minutes.
 Each update replaces a randomly selected value in the cache with a new value of the same size (a 10000 byte array).
-This generates a great deal of garbage (about 2g per second) while keeping long-lived heap usage essentially constant.
+This _sustained updates_ phase generates a great deal of garbage (about 2g per second) while keeping long-lived heap usage essentially constant.

 I varied `SoftMaxHeapSize` from 40%, just below long-lived heap usage, to 70%, well above the eviction threshold.